-From 2006 to 2010, 376 motorcyclists died and 2,264 motorcyclists were seriously injured in Washington.
-During this period, 74 motorcyclists died and 520 motorcyclists were seriously injured in King County.
+From 2008 to 2012, 366 motorcyclists died and 2,132 motorcyclists were seriously injured in Washington.
+During this period, 71 motorcyclists died and 478 motorcyclists were seriously injured in King County.

-...Washington Traffic Safety Commission, September 2011
+...Washington Traffic Safety Commission, July 2013

 The top rider errors that lead to these deaths and serious injuries are impaired riding and speeding.
 Between 2010 to 2012 in Washington state, 52% of motorcycle fatalities did not involve any other vehicles.

 To stay safe on a motorcycle: Ride Safe, Ride Sober, Ride Endorsed:

 - Always wear a helmet!
-Washington State law (RCW 46.37.530) requires that everyone riding wears a legal motorcycle helmet.
+Washington state law (RCW 46.37.530) requires that everyone riding wears a legal motorcycle helmet.
 Check out the Bogus Helmet brochure to make sure your helmet meets legal requirements and will protect your head in the event of a crash

-- Conduct a safety inspection of your motorcycle before each ride
+- Conduct a safety inspection of your motorcycle before each ride.

 Motorcycle safety resources